 The figure shows the current understanding of the interaction between the 660 km discontinuity, the core-mantle boundary, downgoing slabs, upwelling plumes.

 Earth's Interior (more info) This website contains class notes from a Geology 101 (physical geology) course.
 It discusses the composition and structure of the Earth's interior.
 Each layer, the inner core, outer core, mantle, and crust, is covered.
 Details about each layer explain their composition, temperature, depth, and state.
 Also covered is how scientists discovered what the interior of the Earth is made of through the use of seismic waves, plate tectonics, and the Earth's magnetic field.

 Thermal evolution and mantel convection (more info) This page from the DLR Institute of Planetary Research provides some background on thermal convection as well as links to some 2D and 3D animations of mantle convection.

 Visualization of 3D Mantle Data (more info) A series of simulations from the Yuen Research group of the Minnesota Supercomputer Institute at the University of Minnesota.
 There are three animations showing models of temperature and velocity within the Earth's mantle.

-Mantle Convection Movies On-Line at Caltech (more info) Animation of a proposed mechanism of superplume generation at the core/mantle boundary (succinct explanation included).
+Mantle Convection Movies On-Line at Caltech ( This site may be offline. ) Animation of a proposed mechanism of superplume generation at the core/mantle boundary (succinct explanation included).
 Third from the top in a series of ten animations depicting mantle convection; produced by Michael Gurnis' group at Caltech.

 Mantle Convection using Adaptive Mesh Refinement (more info) This page from the University of Texas at Austin gives a snapshot and brief description of an adaptive mesh refinement (AMR) global mantle convection simulation.
 Part of the TACC Scientific Visualization Gallery.